Commoddity/commons-api-v2/README.md

 # Commons API - Rebuild

 ## CURRENTLY VERY MUCH NOT READY

-#### In the process of rebuilding the original Ruby on Rails backend using Node.js, GraphQL and PostgreSQL.

 #### Up-to-date information and notifications about bills in progress in Canada's parliament.